 Finding Aids:

-A microfilm shelf list and table of contents which correlates microfilm reel numbers with volume numbers, where they have been used for the original papers and correspondence, and other records not organized by volume, has been created by the author of the Loyalist Collection Inventory.
-The finding aid is available in print with the Loyalist Collection Finding Aids.
+A microfilm shelf list and table of contents which correlates microfilm reel numbers with volume numbers, where they have been used for the original papers and correspondence, and other records not organized by volume, has been created band and is available in print and as a PDF.

 PDF Finding Aid: